 You understand that by clicking "I Agree," Infotracer.com will conduct only a preliminary people search of the information you provide and that a search of any records will only be conducted and made available after you register for an account or purchase a report.

-North Dakota's public records law states that anyone, regardless of where they live are entitled to copies of government records from public entities.
+North Dakota's public records law states that anyone regardless of where they live is entitled to copies of government records from public entities.

 "Public entity" means all:

-The above-mentioned public entities are the custodians for public records.
+The above-mentioned public entities are the custodians of public records.
 They also create them, store them, and share them among other government agencies.